 However, even if your rebrand doesn’t require a slogan update, it should at least be looked at and evaluated just in case.

 If you do end up revamping the slogan, here are some important factors to consider.
 First, remember that it should be used to showcase an important benefit or feature you offer.
 Get creative and make it subtle.
 Anything too on-the-nose can be a little flat.

-Next, consider how it could draw a line between you and the competition.
+Next, consider how it draws a line between you and the competition.
 Does it say something about you that no other brands could claim for their own?
-Also, keep it short, simple and genuine.
+Finally, keep it short, simple and genuine.
 You don’t want a complex slogan that has audiences scratching their heads.

 Here’s an example of a popular slogan that demonstrates the importance of this process: ‘Every Little helps’ (from popular UK brand, Tesco).
 Notice how punchy this phrase is?
 It wastes no time getting to the point.

-It’s also easy to follow yet complex and poetic enough to get audiences thinking about what the brand attached to it encompasses.
+It’s also easy to follow yet complex and poetic enough to get audiences thinking about what Tesco encompasses.

 Lastly, it suggests that Tesco offers certain valuable services to customers.
 Use this type of example as a baseline when reworking your own slogan.

-Whether you’re making a minor tweak to a logo or creating a new color scheme, visual element changes are going to present some unique challenges for your rebranding process.
+Whether you’re making a minor tweak to a logo or creating a new color scheme, visual element changes present unique challenges.

-Luckily, it’s easy to overcome these issues by simply focusing on your overall branding and applying what you learn to the visual parts.
-Here’s a brief breakdown of some of the more common visual element changes you might undertake.
+Luckily, it’s easy to overcome these issues by focusing on your overall branding and applying what you learn to the visual parts.
+Here’s a breakdown of the more common visual element changes you might undertake.